-I live with my 2 children and in addition to my counselling practice I also work for the NHS.
 I have volunteered at a local secondary school where I gained my experience counselling young people and adolescents.
 I have also volunteered at Cumbria Drug and Alcohol where I gained experience working with clients with substance misuse.
 Additionally, I have volunteered at Kendal Calling seeing first-hand the impact drugs and alcohol have on individuals.
 I have been through a significant breakdown in a relationship which has informed my practice within this field.
 I facilitate insight into another's perception which works to stabilise a relationship or to support a less traumatic ending.

 My personal attributes of genuineness, kindness, warmth, empathy and my own personal life experiences brought me into the counselling profession.
 It is a privilege to be empowered by my client’s progress to appreciate the value and connection I bring to this line of work.

 I work from both Barrow and Ulverston, but there is no disabled access and in this case home visits may be considered.

 The aim of counselling is to provide you, the client, with a confidential opportunity to explore personal and relational issues in safety.
 My role is to help you through this process without judgement or giving advice.
 I may on occasions give information or offer suggestions.
 Counselling provides individuals and couples with an opportunity and space to talk about things that may be difficult to share with anyone else.
 It provides a secure place for you to become more effective in your life.
 It helps you identify and overcome barriers to achieving your potential, promoting/developing self-awareness and empowering you to make informed choices in your academic, personal and social lives.